7 ways NASA’s InSight mission will go where no Mars explorer has before

 InSight will travel with two special little guests.

 When it reaches Mars, InSight will not be alone.
-The space probe is being launched alongside two experimental CubeSats, briefcase-size spacecraft built around off-the-shelf structures.
+The space probe was launched alongside two experimental CubeSats, briefcase-size spacecraft built around off-the-shelf structures.

 Nicknamed Eva and Wall-E, they will be the smallest probes ever sent to another planet.
 They are mostly technology demonstrators, intended to test novel, flat radio antennas and other miniaturized components.
 If Eva and Wall-E succeed, however, they open vast potential for new low-cost, quick-turnaround space missions.